History of Jamal Murray in Timeline

 January 4, 2020: Tied Season-High 39 Points

-On February 19, 2021, Jamal Murray scored a then career–high 50 points in a win over the Cleveland Cavaliers, becoming the first player in NBA history to score 50 points without attempting a free throw.
+On February 19, 2021, Jamal Murray scored a then career-high 50 points in a 120–103 win over the Cleveland Cavaliers, becoming the first player in NBA history to score 50 points without attempting a free throw in the game.

-In 2021, Jamal Murray missed the entire season while recovering from an ACL tear.
+In 2021, Jamal Murray missed the playoffs due to recovery from an ACL tear.

-On May 24, 2022, Jamal Murray committed to playing with the Canadian senior men's national team for three years.
+On May 24, 2022, Jamal Murray committed to play with the Canadian senior men's national team for three years.

-On October 19, 2022, Jamal Murray played in his first game in eighteen months, scoring 12 points in a loss to the Utah Jazz.
+On October 19, 2022, Jamal Murray played his first game in eighteen months after recovering from an ACL tear, scoring 12 points in a loss to the Utah Jazz.

-In 2023, Jamal Murray decided to miss the FIBA Basketball World Cup to recover from his championship-winning NBA season.
+In 2023, Jamal Murray decided to miss the FIBA Basketball World Cup to recover from his championship-winning NBA season, despite initially joining Canada's preparations.

-In 2023, Jamal Murray was a key contributor to the Denver Nuggets' first NBA championship run, becoming the ninth Canadian to win an NBA title.
+In 2023, Jamal Murray was a key contributor to the Denver Nuggets' first NBA championship run.

 April 22, 2024: Game-Winning Shot Against Lakers

-On April 22, 2024, Jamal Murray hit a buzzer-beating, game-winning shot over Anthony Davis in a 101–99 victory against the Los Angeles Lakers.
+On April 22, 2024, Jamal Murray made a game-winning shot over Anthony Davis in Game 2 of the first round of the playoffs against the Los Angeles Lakers, giving the Nuggets a 2–0 series lead.

-On May 6, 2024, during Game 2 against the Minnesota Timberwolves, Jamal Murray threw a heat pack and towel towards the court.
-The next day, the NBA fined him $100,000 but did not suspend him.
+On May 6, 2024, during Game 2 of the Conference Semifinals against the Minnesota Timberwolves, Jamal Murray threw a heat pack and towel towards the court and was subsequently fined $100,000.

-On September 7, 2024, Jamal Murray signed a four-year, $208 million contract extension with the Nuggets.
+On September 7, 2024, Jamal Murray signed a four-year, $208 million contract extension with the Denver Nuggets.

 In 2024, Jamal Murray was named to Canada's roster for the Summer Olympics in Paris.